 The only thing that changes if you have your Ticket assigned and you do not meet “Timely Progress” requirements is the fact that you will then be subject to a Continuing Disability Review at your next scheduled Disability Review date.
 Disability review dates are pre-scheduled at the time you are determined eligible for disability benefits and usually occur at 1, 3, 5 or 7 year intervals depending on your type of disability.

 How can I find out more about Laradon’s Ticket to Work program and how do I apply?

 Laradon will provide you with as much information as possible before you make decisions about using your Ticket.
-Please contact Laradon’s Ticket to Work Coordinator, Ann Austin, CWIC, at 720-974-6823 or email email@example.com.
+Please contact Laradon’s Ticket to Work Coordinator, Ann Austin, CPWIC, at 720-974-6823 or email firstname.lastname@example.org.